 More from Pelican Debrief

-- New Orleans Pelicans: Pros and Cons of Trading for the No. 1 Pick in the 2020 NBA Draft
+- New Orleans Pelicans: 13th pick is the sweet spot in the 2020 NBA Draft

 Jahlil Okafor and Kevon Looney are fairly redundant offensively.
 Neither can shoot from long range, opting instead to punish their defenders in the post for high percentage shots near the rim.
 Looney shot a better field goal percentage, and he was more efficient as well.
 In most other traditional stat areas, they’re pretty close to each other, though Looney is a slightly better facilitator as well.